 As the Legislature continues to nervously stare down both the McCleary State Supreme Court ruling to fully fund public k-12 education the and recently passed initiative I-1351 to reduce class sizes, several Seattle legislators proposed a controversial bill to deal with long-standing issues in city schools.
 Their solution?
 Split the Seattle school district.

-The prospect of such a bill had some elements of the Seattle education community up in arms.
+The prospect of such a bill had the Seattle education community up in arms.
 But to the relief of critics, the bill died and never made it to the House floor for a vote.

 The legislation had previously seemed to be carrying momentum behind it.
 Towards the beginning of the legislative session, democratic representatives Eric Pettigrew and Sharon Tomiko Santos of the 37th legislative district co-sponsored house bill 2048, which would have required that any school districts be larger than 35,000 students be split in smaller separate districts by 2018.
 Seattle school district has close to 50,000 students.

 In a joint statement Pettigrew and Santos called out the district for “failing” to produce better academic outcomes and opportunities for students and proclaimed that “something has to change for the students of South Seattle schools.”